isra00/plesk_datadog_metrics/README.md

 Run them with cron jobs
 -----------------------

-`plesk_datadog_metrics` is a set of useful PHP scripts that can send some metrics from your Plesk server (whether it's localhost or a remote server) to your Datadog dashboards.
-They are intended to be launched by cron jobs like this:
+The scripts are intended to be launched by cron jobs like this:

-    * 0 * * * php /path/to/your/scripts/cron_plesk_traffic_domain.php
+    * 0 * * * php /path/to/your/scripts/traffic_domain_month.php

-This example cron job would send data about traffic per domain to Datadog each day at 0:00AM.
+With this example, the cron job would send data about traffic per domain to Datadog each day at 0:00AM.

 Remember: it's up to you when and which scripts are executed, and by which system user.
 However, each script includes a recommended frequency of execution in the first comment of the source code.